 It is a condition of entry that all runners must have motorised back up for the full duration of the event.
 Up until Auchtertyre you need at least one crew member, and from Auchtertyre onwards you need a crew of at least two people, one of whom must be capable of accompanying you during the last two stages if required.
-You are required to provided details of your support crew in the run up to the event, with the form needing to be completed and submitted as soon as possible, but no later than 28 May.
-You will not be allowed to take part in the event unless these details have been provided.
-Please submit your details using the designated form and not by any other way: it makes it much easier for the organising team to access the information if required on race day.
+You are required to provided details of your support crew as soon as possible, but by no later than 26 May.
+The link for providing support and medical details is here: